SunilS26/LinuxKernel/README.md

 # LinuxKernel
-All software programs that gives a brief insight about Linux Kernel
+This LinuxKernel Repository contains all code/software programs that gives a brief insight about Linux Kernel internal API.